Zomato hikes delivery worker incentives for January 31 as company braces for higher order volumes on New Year's Eve | Company Business News

 According to a report by PTI citing people familiar with the matter, Swiggy is offering up to ₹10,000 to its partners over 31 December and 1 January.

-However, when Livemint reached out to Swiggy, the company refused to comment on the matter.
+However, when Livemint reached out to Swiggy, the company said that it was a standard process for the company.

+“At Swiggy, we are committed to empowering our delivery partners.
+As part of our standard process, enhanced incentives are offered on special occasions such as festivals, allowing delivery partners to benefit from increased earning opportunities during peak demand periods across the year,” the company said in its statement.

 On New Year's Eve, the platform is advertising peak-hour earnings of up to ₹ ₹2,000 for the six-hour period between 6 pm and 12 am, in a bid to ensure adequate rider availability during one of the busiest ordering windows of the year, as per the PTI report.